 (11) Conflict of interest

-Unless otherwise stated in section (f) of this appendix, members of a committee shall be guided by university conflict of interest rules which may limit or exclude any member with a direct personal or pecuniary conflict of interest in a matter from discussion or vote.
+Unless otherwise stated in paragraph (F) of this rule, members of a committee shall be guided by university conflict of interest rules which may limit or exclude any member with a direct personal or pecuniary conflict of interest in a matter from discussion or vote.

 (E) Identification of committees